-Registration Deadline for Fall 2020: August 31
+Registration Deadline for Fall 2022: August 31

 We have been using Saxon Math for our own family and our home school support academy since 1994.
 We like it because it is designed to continually reinforce all the concepts taught from the beginning of each course, and incrementally builds a strong foundation for academic success in math.
 We believe that parents are the best math teachers for their children in the elementary grades.
 Ensign Education classes start at the junior high school level.
 If you are uncertain where your student should be placed in the curriculum, use this placement test and we will be happy to consult with you on what will work best for your student.
 Click Here to See Available Courses and Register.

-Free Market (Austrian) Economics - Spring 2022
+Free Market (Austrian) Economics - 1 semester Fall 2022

-Principles of Good Government - 1 semester Spring 2021
+Principles of Good Government - 1 semester Spring 2023

 This course starts with The Law by Frederick Bastiat, then proceeds to “The Proper Role of Government” by Ezra T. Benson.
 It also covers the philosophy of liberty, and will provide students an opportunity to analyze current political issues from the foundation of correct principles.
 The meaning and application of the U.S. Constitution provides boundaries for evaluation and analysis.
 It will be very valuable in providing a forum for critical thinking about the important issues of our day and forming defensible opinions.